 Dwarf Fortress, iconic for its deep, emergent gameplay and ASCII graphics, actually innovated on games like King of Dragon Pass.
 That older but just as classic text-based clan manager is near unrecognisable to our modern town-builders, but its influence is still felt.
 Dwarf Fortress has since gone on to inspire its own new generation of best city-builders and narrative best management games.

-While the free version of Dwarf Fortress is great, it’s arcane UI and losing-is-fun design does turn off a lot of would be players.
-So the design was innovated and along came Rimworld.
-But now Rimworld has been around for years and it’s time to see what new innovations have come along since.
+While the free version of Dwarf Fortress is great, its arcane UI and losing-is-fun design does turn off a lot of potential players.
+So the design was innovated and along came Rimworld, but now Rimworld has been around for years and it’s time to see what new innovations have come along since.
 Let us present to you our top picks of games that are like Rimworld and Dwarf Fortress for those who are wanting more, but are struggling to know where to look.

 These are the best games like Rimworld and Dwarf Fortress:

 Going Medival blends city-building with colony survival mechanics, offering a medieval mash-up of Rimworld and Dwarf Fortress ethos.
 You’re in charge of a struggling Dark Age settlement, emerging from the ashes of a plague that wiped out most of the population.
 You must build up your fortress and expand out into the wilderness to forge a better future for your people.

 If RimWorld was based on Asian mythology, it’d probably have ended up looking like Amazing Cultivation Simulator.
 Now available on Steam with a full western localisation, you too can embark on a magical journey to rebuild your sect through training and the cultivation of mind and soul.